AxisCommunications/acap-sdk-tools/camera-calibration/README.md

 # Camera calibration

-Images captured by an Axis Camera are sometimes visibly distorted in the edges.
-That is because Axis Cameras prioritize capturing a wide area over producing rectilinear images.
+Images captured by an Axis camera are sometimes visibly distorted in the edges.
+That is because Axis cameras prioritize capturing a wide area over producing rectilinear images.
 Distortion can make it difficult to detect objects or to measure distances.
 To correct this, we can calibrate the image and straighten it.

-This README file explains how to obtain calibration parameters of an Axis Camera using a dataset of images captured by the same camera and Apriltag detection library from [ETH-Z](https://github.com/ethz-asl/ethzasl_apriltag2).
+This README file explains how to obtain calibration parameters of an Axis camera using a dataset of images captured by the same camera and Apriltag detection library from [ETH-Z](https://github.com/ethz-asl/ethzasl_apriltag2).

 We go through a step by step process needed, starting from making a dataset with the Axis camera and finally calibrating it.
 To know more about the process indepth, visit our [documentation](https://axiscommunications.github.io/acap-documentation/docs/develop/camera-calibration.html).